W-Sho-Sugihara/Final-backend-project-tips/mock_interview_questions.md

 - Explain what is happening in the following code, `redirect '/home'`.

+- What is the `env` hash and why is it important?

+- What is the `call` method within Rack compliant applications and why is it important?

+- What is SQL?

 - What three values must be returned by the call method of a Rack application which describes the response sent to the client?

 - Which route can be used to process routes that are not explicitly defined within the application?